Vision & History

 Infrastructure & Builds

-Makerspaces at Black Rock Station and The 360 support projects which live at BRC, in Gerlach, and at Fly Ranch.
+Makerspaces at Black Rock Station and The 360 support BRC, Gerlach, and Fly Ranch.

 Success.
 With the funds needed Burning Man Nonprofit purchased the property on June 10, 2016.
 Ben Henretig, Justin Majeczky, Sashwa Burrous, and Justin Lewis teamed up to make a video to introduce the land.